 VulnOps — Vulnerability Operations

-Discovery + remediation as a DevOps-shaped functionPermanent function staffed and automated like DevOps, owning continuous discovery of zero-day vulnerabilities across the entire software estate and automated remediation pipelinesMythos-ready briefing — concept jointly introduced by Heather Adkins (CISO, Google) + Gadi Evron (CEO, Knostic) + Bruce Schneier (Inrupt; Harvard Kennedy School) in October 2025, on the strength of a September 2025 industry warning by Adkins + Evron that autonomous vulnerability discovery and exploitation were ~6 months away.
-Filed as the strategic-briefing’s long-term Priority Action #11.
+VulnOps is a permanent function staffed and automated like DevOps.
+It owns continuous discovery of zero-day vulnerabilities across the entire software estate and the automated remediation pipelines that act on them.
+Heather Adkins (CISO, Google), Gadi Evron (CEO, Knostic), and Bruce Schneier (Inrupt; Harvard Kennedy School) introduced the concept jointly in October 2025.
+It rests on a September 2025 warning by Adkins and Evron that autonomous vulnerability discovery and exploitation were roughly six months away.
+The Mythos-ready briefing files it as long-term Priority Action #11.

 Why It Exists

-What It Is — Four Operating Properties
+What It Is: Four Operating Properties

 2. Owns the full software estate.
 Coverage spans own code, AI-generated code, third-party libraries, container images, MCP servers, IDE extensions, agent skills, and rules-files.
-The function does not stop at “app the security team owns” — it follows the dependency chain.
+The function does not stop at “app the security team owns”; it follows the dependency chain.
 (Mythos-ready framing.)

 3. Designed around triage discipline from the start.
 With AI-discovery rates exceeding human-paced response, triage is the load-bearing operational discipline.
 “Existing CVE/NVD infrastructure and patch-prioritization workflows were built for dozens of critical CVEs per month, not hundreds.”
-VulnOps treats triage as the primary scarce resource and designs for it explicitly — severity scoring, confidence scoring, deduplication, and prioritization queues are first-class.
+VulnOps treats triage as the primary scarce resource and designs for it explicitly: severity scoring, confidence scoring, deduplication, and prioritization queues are first-class.
 (Mythos-ready framing.)

 4. Un-silos threat-intel against organization-specific context.
 Continuous ingestion of external intelligence (CTI feeds, ISAC data, vendor advisories, GitHub disclosures, government feeds) is automatically mapped to the organization’s own assets, cloud environments, code repositories, and infrastructure-as-code configurations.
 Action-on-finding is policy-driven via configurable skill files.
-“Threads” replace conventional case-management “cases” — every investigation is a collaborative analyst-agent thread.
+“Threads” replace conventional case-management “cases”; every investigation is a collaborative analyst-agent thread.
 (Mallory framing per CYBR.SEC.Media May 2026.)

 Relationship to Existing Wiki Concepts

-• Complementary to the CMM but cross-cutting — VulnOps is not measured by the CMM’s nine domains.
+• Complementary to the CMM but cross-cutting.
+VulnOps is not measured by the CMM’s nine domains.
 It is a function organizations stand up, akin to a SOC or a Red Team.
 The most-relevant CMM domains for VulnOps maturity are D8 (Supply Chain & AI-BOM) for the third-party / OSS / AI-BOM scope and D9 (Operations & Human Factors) for the burnout / triage-fatigue / decommission-lifecycle properties.
 A formal CMM cross-walk for VulnOps is a candidate revision-pass addition.

-• Operationalized via existing toolsOpenAnt (OSS), Codex Security (OpenAI), Claude Code Security (Anthropic) are the canonical commercial / open-source instruments for the discovery side.
+• Operationalized via existing tools.
+OpenAnt (OSS), Codex Security (OpenAI), Claude Code Security (Anthropic) are the canonical commercial / open-source instruments for the discovery side.
 MDASH, Big Sleep, and CodeMender are the vendor-internal counterparts.
 The Mythos-ready Priority Action 1 (Point Agents at Your Code and Pipelines) is the Monday-morning entry to a VulnOps capability; PA 11 (Stand Up VulnOps) is the 6-to-12-month durable answer.
+The VulnOps implementation roadmap sequences the enterprise build-out (crawl/walk/run) on Gartner’s CTEM spine and the Vulnerability Operations Center operating model.
+The May 2026 Opus partner roundup is VulnOps productized through technology and services partners.
+Its three jobs (offensive testing at scale, closing the find→fix gap, governed production) restate the function, with the find→fix gap as the explicit target across Wiz, Palo Alto, Accenture, Trend Micro, Deloitte, and PwC.

-• Adjacent to the 2026 Secure-SDLC Framework Stack thesis — VulnOps is the candidate Layer 8 function complementing the parked Layer 4½ harness-config audit and Layer 7 AI-driven vuln-discovery layers.
+• Adjacent to the 2026 Secure-SDLC Framework Stack thesis.
+VulnOps is the candidate Layer 8 function complementing the parked Layer 4½ harness-config audit and Layer 7 AI-driven vuln-discovery layers.
 The Mythos-ready briefing argues VulnOps is the long-term answer; the framework-stack thesis treats it as a candidate layer parked pending broader peer adoption.

-• Operates against the Citizen Coders sprawl — proliferation of coding agents to non-developers fragments central IT visibility; VulnOps is the organizational structure that owns the full code-and-dependency landscape regardless of who shipped which artifact.
+• Operates against the Citizen Coders sprawl.
+Proliferation of coding agents to non-developers fragments central IT visibility; VulnOps is the organizational structure that owns the full code-and-dependency landscape regardless of who shipped which artifact.

 Adjacent / Open Questions